wso2/docs-ei/en/micro-integrator/docs/develop/customizations/creating-custom-task-scheduling.md

 ### Creating the Maven Project

 Create a Maven Project using the following information.
-For instructions, see [Creating the Maven project](#SchedulingaTaskUsingaCustomImplementation-CreatingtheMavenproject).

 !!!
 Tip
     You can skip step 5 since you do not need to add external JAR files in this example.